 That’s why I was shocked when the edge of my trailer nicked the side of the truck behind me.
 It was the job of the Safety Officer as the tester and spotter to ensure this would not happen.

 The Safety Officer made it appear like it was my responsibility when clearly it was his, and he had failed in his role.

+I was astounded since I was asked to do a maneuver that I was not trained to do, and no one else was tested on this.
 Federal law requires that everyone should be treated equally especially with testing.
 I would be reporting this incident to the EEOC.